 Fill out the form below to apply:

 Now hiring!
-Housing Ambassadors (HAs) provide aid to students and parents in the HRE central office and are responsible for inventory management, providing excellent and informative customer service, and giving support when needed to other HRE staff.
+(Note: We are now hiring for morning shifts on Mondays and Wednesdays.
+These shifts would include hours between 7:45am-1:00pm) Housing Ambassadors (HAs) provide aid to students and parents in the HRE central office and are responsible for inventory management, providing excellent and informative customer service, and giving support when needed to other HRE staff.
 HAs work individually and as members of a team to support students, respond to concerns and inspire prospective students to be excited about living on campus.
 To apply to be a Housing Ambassador, please fill out the form below.
 For a full job description, please click the “Learn More” button.

 The Outreach Housing Ambassador supports the Communications & Assessment Coordinator.
 This HA will provide specialized support to marketing and potential student recruitment efforts.
 The Outreach HA will assist with housing tours, outreach events, social media content, and more.
 HRE is currently accepting applications for a new Outreach HA to begin work in May.
 We are not currently accepting applications for this position.
 Check back for future opportunities!